Glossary

 - Pot size

 - How many ingredients fit in one cook.
 Bigger pot = more ingredients = stronger dishes.
-Unlocks over time.
+Expansions unlock at Sleep Style Dex milestones (35, 70, 110, etc.) and cost Dream Shards.
+See Unlocking new areas.

 - Recipe level